jannicz/ng-svg-icon-sprite/README.md

 # SVG icon sprite package for Angular 4+

-This [npm module](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating sprites and a component for including them.
+This [npm module](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating SVG sprites and a component for including them.

 <a href="https://jannicz.github.io/ng-svg-icon-sprite/">
   <strong>See ng-svg-icon-sprite demo</strong>